08 Jul From regulation to recession: The storm of 2018-2020 for financial services

 If anything, the requirement for record-keeping and information-gathering as we traverse this never-before-trodden landscape and settle into a post-COVID world is more vital than ever.
 The financial industry is not alone in facing an exercise of, ‘What can we learn from our response to this pandemic?’.
 Records and notes will be archived and referred to in years to come, and those firms who learn the most about what they did well and what they perhaps would do differently in future will have the best, most concise records.

 The regulatory landscape will continue to evolve, so record-keeping is here to stay.
+There are, of course, still question marks over what EU regulation like MiFID II will look like in the UK when our Brexit transition period ends next month; nonetheless, it’s unlikely that the current state of play will change much.
+Meeting notes and senior manager records will still need to be made, filed and kept.
 Take control of the quality and content of your own records by using a trusted, secure, ISO 27001-accredited transcription and proofreading service like VoiceNotes.
 We care about more than just getting the words on the page – we strive for perfection in every dictation and audio transcript we process.
 We ensure consistency of structure and format, correct use of grammar throughout, and we fact-check every name, date and piece of information provided.

 With thanks to: